kennja05/trip-tracker-be/README.md

     1) Setup
         a) Locate the backend at https://github.com/kennja05/trip-tracker-be and follow the instructions to get it started.
-        b) Clone this repo to the local machine and run the command 'cd trip-tracker-fe' in your terminal
+        b) Clone this repo to the local machine and run the command `cd trip-tracker-fe` in your terminal
-        c) Enter the command 'npm install' in your terminal
+        c) Enter the command `npm install` in your terminal
-        d) Enter the command 'npm start' in your terminal
+        d) Enter the command `npm start` in your terminal

     2) Usage
         a) Once the site is running visit localhost:3001/login